Warmbad, Namibia: Pre-colonial period

 Warmbad was first named in 1760 by scout Jacobus Coetzee, the first documented European to cross the Oranje River into the South West African territory that today forms the state of Namibia.
-At that time it served as stop-over for traders, adventurers and large game hunters from the South African Cape Colony.
+At the time it served as stop-over for traders, adventurers and large game hunters from the South African Cape Colony.
 In 1805 two missionaries from the London Missionary Society, Abraham and Christian Albrecht, initiated the erection of a church and a pastor's house, thereby establishing the first mission station in South West Africa in 1806.
-This year is assumed as the foundation of the settlement.
+This year is assumed to be the foundation year of the settlement.

 These two buildings were the first European-style buildings on South West African soil.
 The local Orlam community under the leadership of Jager Afrikaner soon became angry about the European influence and destroyed both buildings in 1811.
 Until the rediscovery of ǁKhauxaǃnas which was built before the advent of the 19th century the oldest structure in Namibia was assumed to be the Schmelenhaus in Bethanie, erected in 1814.

 In 1834, Wesleyan missionary Edward Cook entered the area and erected a new missionary building on the foundations of the destroyed buildings.
 Scientist Sir James Edward Alexander lived in one of its rooms during his stay in 1836.
 In the 1840s Benjamin Ridsdale was stationed here and embarked on several journeys to nearby Orlam communities.
 He referred to Warmbad as Nisbett Bath.
 In 1867 the Rhenish Missionary Society took over operations in Warmbad.
 A school was built in 1868, and a new church in 1877.

 German colonial period

-After Imperial Germany declared its territorial rights over South West Africa, a fort was built in Warmbad in 1905, and Schutztruppe soldiers were stationed at the settlement to counter the Herero and Nama uprising.
+After Imperial Germany had declared its territorial rights over South West Africa, a fort was built in Warmbad in 1905, and Schutztruppe soldiers were stationed at the settlement to counter the Herero and Nama uprising.
 Jacob Morenga, one of the leading figures of resistance against the Germans, attacked the Germans stationed in Namibia's South from his hidden fortress ǁKhauxaǃnas.
 Warmbad cemetery features a statue of him in remembrance of these events.

 In 1908 the first swimming pool was built at the |Aixa-aibes hot springs, in 1910 the settlement gained District status.
 Still, Warmbad lost its original importance as a stop-over during this time, becoming bypassed by railway connections and new road construction.
 Many of the buildings began to decay.